nleethochawalit/GLACiAR2-master/README.md

 - *max_z:* Maximum redshift of the simulated galaxies (default = 9.0).
 - *ref_uv_wl:* The wavelength in angstrom at which M<sub>UV</sub> is determined (default = 1600).
 - *n_bands:* How many filters the images have been observed in.
 If not specified, it will raise an error.
 - *detection_band:* This is the band in which the objects are identified.
-If the detection image is a coadd of multiple bands, put *det*.
+If the detection image is a coadd of multiple bands, put 'det'.
 If not specified, it will raise an error.
 - *bands:* Name of the bands.
 If the *detection_band* is not 'det', the detection band has to go first.
 If not specified, it will raise an error.
 - *detection_band_combination:* Required if detection_band is 'det'.
 List of bands used in coadding to create the detection image.
 - *coadd_type:* Required if detection_band is 'det'.
 1 for a simple coadd, 2 for a noise-equalized coadd (e.g. Whitaker2019).
 - *zeropoints:* Zeropoint value corresponding to each band.
 The default value is 25 for each band.
 They are used to assign pixel values of the simulated galaxies and run SExtractor (Default = 25.0).
 - *gain_values:* Gain values for each band.
 If not specified, it will raise an error.
-This will be put in SExtractor configuration file.
+The gain values will be used in the SExtractor configuration file.
 - *size_pix:* Pixel scale in arcsecond for the images (default = 0.08).
 - *margin:* margin in arcsecond where a box of size 2*margin around the injected position will be searched for a source (sources) in the Sextracted file.
 The selected source will be the source in this search box whose position is closest to the injected position.
 - *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
 If not specified, it will raise an error.
 - *path_to_images:* Directory where the science images are located.
 - *path_to_results:* Directory where outputs will be placed.
 If not specified, it will raise an error.
-- *R_eff:* Effective radius in kpc.
-It is the half light radius, i. e., the radius within half of the light emitted by the galaxy is enclosed (default = 1.075).
 - *image_name:* Heading name of the images.
 The naming of all science and rms images should be as follows: *image_name*_{field name}_{band name}+*imfits_end* (or *rmsfits_end* (required).
 - *imfits_end:* See above for the naming of the files.
 - *rmsfits_end':* See above for the naming of the files.
-- *fixed_psf:* Name of the psf file if the images are psf matched.
-The file should be put in folder Files.
+- *fixed_psf:* If the images are psf-matched, put name of the common psf file here.
+The psf image should be put in folder Files.
 Leave as blank if the images are not psf-match.
-In that case, each image will be convolved with psf_*band*.fits instead.
+In that case, each image will be convolved with 'psf_*band*.fits' instead.
-- *R_eff:* Effective radius at redshift 6 in kpc (default = 1.075)
+- *R_eff:* Effective radii of the galaxies at redshift 6 in kpc (default = 1.075).
 - *beta_mean:* Mean of the UV slope.
 The injected galaxies will have spectra with slopes drawn from this mean.
 - *beta_sd:* Standard deviation of the UV slopes.
-- *types_galaxies*: Number of different galaxy light profiles to be created per injection. (default = 2)
+- *types_galaxies*: Number of different galaxy light profiles to be created per injection (default = 2).
 - *sersic_indices:* Corresponding Sérsic indices for each *types_galaxies* (default = [1,4]).
 - *fraction_type_of_galaxies:* Fraction of galaxies corresponding the the Sérsic indices given (default = [0.5,0.5]).
 The sum must be 1.
 - *de_Vacouleur:* True of False.
 If true, when sersic indices == 4, the de Vacouleur profile will be used instead. (default = True).